Contact us BROKERS & AGENTS LOGIN

 What is credit insurance?

-Credit insurance is a valuable risk management tool for trade as it protects a business against non-payment for reasons such as insolvency, bankruptcy or political unrest, helping companies to avoid trade debt.
+Credit insurance is a valuable risk management tool for trade.
+It protects businesses against non-payment for reasons such as insolvency, bankruptcy, or political unrest, helping companies avoid trade debt.

 Credit insurance supports business operations and growth, creating working capital efficiencies and providing a competitive advantage in a global marketplace.
 By underwriting risk with a guarantee of payment, companies have the security and certainty to engage in international transactions.